firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rMxurF4oqsc" frameborder="0" allowfullscreen></iframe><br/>

-If you don't have time to watch it, the gist of it - don't store state.
+The gist of it: Don't store state.
 Just pass everything to `call` method instead.
 That sounded interesting.
 Rolled up my sleeves and here we go.

 ## Refactoring Service object

 Let's try with full head-on solution first.
 I would like to throw everything in the mix:

 * Dependency injection
 * Command-query separation